swiftlang/swift-evolution/proposals/nnnn-cross-module-inlining-and-specialization.md

 Header files mostly contain declarations without bodies, but can also declare `static inline` functions with bodies.
 Such functions are not part of the binary interface of the library, and are instead emitted into client code when referenced.
 As with `@inlinable` declarations, `static inline` functions can only reference other "public" declarations, that is, those that are defined in other header files.

+There is no equivalent to `@abiPublic` that we are aware of in other languages.

 ## Alternatives considered

-One possible alterative would be to add a new compiler mode where _all_ declarations become implicitly `@inlinable`.
+One possible alterative would be to add a new compiler mode where _all_ declarations become implicitly `@inlinable`, and _all_ private and internal declarations become `@abiPublic`.

 However, such a compilation mode would not solve the problem of delivering a stable ABI and standard library which can be deployed separately from user code.
 We _don't want_ all declaration bodies in the standard library to be available to the optimizer when building user code.